shaneabbley/Election_Analysis/README.md

    * Charles Casper Stockham received 85,213 votes for 23.0% of the total votes.
    * Diana Degette received the most votes!
 She had 272,892 or 73.8% of the total votes.
 ### Discussion
 #### As seen in the results above, this script is ready to be utilized to simplify the audits of other elections.
 In order to make this happen, I would make a few small modifications.
-First, I would allow further analysis by determining the ballots cast for candidates in each county.
-Second, I would decrease the number of looping statements to make this script run even faster for larger data sets.
+First, I would decrease the number of looping statements to make this script run even faster for larger data sets.
 At the moment there are multiple loops that can most likely be simplified or optimized.
+I would also attempt to make the visualization generate from any desired election data.
+At the moment the visualization only works for this specific data.